 Merino wool clothing is perfect not just because of its comfort, but because of its natural protection abilities.
 Its breathability means you stay warm in cooler temperatures, and cool when it gets hot out.
 In trail running, where you can easily encounter both, that’s a crucial (and hard-to-find) quality in clothing.

-Trail running is not necessarily for the faint of heart — at the same time, it has something for almost everyone.
-You just need the background to prepare yourself and make the best out of your run.
-As you start looking in that direction, make sure you wear the right equipment when you hit that first trail.
+Trail running is not for the faint of heart, but anyone can enjoy its advantages.
+You just need the proper preparation and attitude to make the best out of your run, and the right equipment when you hit that first trail.